vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-route-authorization-testing.md

 }
 ```

-And finally, we can bring our pieces we need to write tests together with a RouteAuthSpec:
+Finally, we bring all the pieces that we need to write tests for together with RouteAuthSpec:

 ```kotlin
 data class RouteAuthSpec(